HardGraphite/emacs-config/readme.md

 The files under `lisp` directory are packages written by myself to implement specific functions.
-File "`lisp/hek-loaddefs.el`" is the loaddefs file and is excluded from version control system.
+File "`lisp/hek-autoloads.el`" is the autoloads file and is excluded from version control system.
 The name prefix "`hek-`" means *HardGraphite's Emacs Kit*.